| Included in: Core & Growth |

 What to Expect After Activating Auto-Sorting

-As soon as you activate the auto-sorting for your collections, RetentionX continuously optimizes product positioning.
+After auto-sorting is enabled, RetentionX continuously optimizes product positioning.

 Deactivating Auto-Sorting